-We operate a robust recruitment process, including conducting thorough Right to Work checks for all employees to safeguard them against human trafficking or being forced to work against their will.
+We operate a robust recruitment process, including conducting thorough Right to Work and proof of age checks for all employees to safeguard them against human trafficking or being forced to work against their will.

 4.2 Supply Chain

 Some of our suppliers are European or International organisations with whom we have collaborative and open relationships.
 At present we are not aware of any of our current suppliers or contractors using or being involved in modern slavery.